 If one of your employees has decided to pursue an employment tribunal claim against your business, we have the expertise and skills needed to successfully represent you at the hearing.

 We make sure you are aware of the various options available to you, protect your commercial interests at all times and continually reviewing the likely chance of success.
+View our employment tribunal range of costs.

 Settlement agreements are used to end an employment relationship on agreed terms.
 Helping employers and employees to make a clean break, they usually result in you making a severance payment to an employee in return for their agreement not to pursue a claim against your business.